-These peanut butter blondies do have chickpeas in them, but they don’t have a chickpea taste, fortunately.
+These peanut butter blondies do have chickpeas in them, but they don’t have a strong chickpea taste, fortunately.
 The ingredients (chickpeas, peanut butter, maple syrup) magically turn into a soft, gooey blondie.
-They’re good both hot out of the oven and later at room temperature or refrigerated.
-They don’t taste exactly like traditional blondies and are a bit softer, but I think they’re great for a healthy dessert.

 I don’t think dessert need to be healthy– I eat ice cream a few times per week just because I love it!
 But I’m always up for trying a healthier dessert as long as it doesn’t have crazy expensive ingredients and it tastes good.
 (I’d honestly rather just eat fruit rather than eat a healthy dessert that tastes bad.)

 You can make the blondie batter in either a food processor or a somewhat powerful blender.
 I actually made these twice to test how powerful the blender needs to be.
-The first time was in my parents’ Vitamix and that definitely did the job.
+The first time was in my family’s Vitamix blender, and that definitely did the job.

 The second time was with the much less expensive (but still pretty good) blender in my dorm room.
 I had to stop the less powerful blender to stir a few times, but it ended up doing the job.
 You definitely want the blondie batter to be smooth and mixed well!